Professional Requirements

 Patient consent must be obtained by:

-Also see listing of Professional Board Regulation in Miscellaneous section for regulatory requirements for informed consent by profession.
+Also see listing of Professional Board Regulations in Miscellaneous section for regulatory requirements for informed consent by profession.

 The Board of Speech Language Pathology and Audiology requires their licensees to obtain informed consent of the client and inform the client in writing about: